taisei-project/taisei/doc/BUILD.rst

 You can then install dependencies from the *Dependencies* list.

 As of 2021-08-05, you should **not** install the following packages via Homebrew, as the versions available do not compile against Taisei correctly.
-If you're having mysterious errors, ensure that they're not installed.
+If you’re having mysterious errors, ensure that they’re not installed.

 -  ``spirv-tools``
 -  ``spirv-cross``